List of Tower of Power members: Since 2009

 In August 2009, TOP founding member Mic Gillette rejoined the group after 25 years out of the lineup, when Mike Bogart departed "to pursue a career in music education".
 In January 2010, Jerry Cortez replaced Mark Harper on guitar.
 Gillette left again in February 2011, temporarily replaced by the returning Lee Thornburg before Sal Cracchiolo took over that August.
 In the summer of 2013, vocalist Larry Braggs announced that he would be leaving TOP at the end of the year.
 He was temporarily replaced starting in September by Ray Greene, who later became an official member when Braggs left in December.
 By April 2016, Marcus Scott had taken over the role of TOP's lead vocalist, after Greene left to join Santana in February.

 During 2018, Rocco Prestia was forced to retire permanently from touring with TOP due to ongoing health issues, with former stand-in Marc van Wageningen taking his place again.
 Prestia continued to perform on studio recordings, but the band considered van Wageningen their 'official' bassist.
 Prestia later died on September 29, 2020.
 The band released Soul Side of Town in 2018 followed by Step Up in 2020, both of which featured recordings by the Greene- and Scott-fronted incarnations of the band.
 Also in 2018, the group performed a 50th anniversary show which was released as an album in 2021, featuring former members including tenor saxophonist Lenny Pickett, keyboardist Chester Thompson, guitarist Bruce Conte and vocalist Greene, who played trombone.

 When they returned to touring in 2021 after a break due to the COVID-19 pandemic, the lineup of TOP featured Greene returning on lead vocals and Harry Kim in place of trumpeter Cracchiolo.
 Due in part to Kim's busy schedule, he was soon replaced by Mike Bogart, who played lead trumpet with the band from 2000 to 2009.
 In early 2022, Greene once again departed for Santana, and was replaced by former The Voice contestant Mike Jerel.
+In 2023, Bogart left for a second time and was replaced by Dave Richards.

+In January of 2024, David Garibaldi announced his retirement from the band, and Jerel departed soon after.
+After brief stints by former members Herman Matthews (drums) and Ray Greene (vocals), Pete Antunes joined the band on drums and Jordan John took over on vocals.